Failure detection - TypeScript SDK feature guide

 });

-How to set Activity timeouts
+How to set Activity Timeouts using the Temporal TypeScript SDK

-Each Activity timeout controls the maximum duration of a different aspect of an Activity Execution.
+Each Activity Timeout controls the maximum duration of a different aspect of an Activity Execution.

-The following timeouts are available in the Activity Options.
+The following Timeouts are available in the Activity Options:

 An Activity Execution must have either the Start-To-Close or the Schedule-To-Close Timeout set.

-const { greet } = proxyActivities<typeof activities>({
+const { myActivity } = proxyActivities<typeof activities>({

 scheduleToCloseTimeout: '5m',